 - Numeracy, financial and budgeting skills

-- IT skills; word, excel and so on.
+- IT skills; word, excel and so on

 Work experience is also very valuable when applying for a graduate role in HR and will make you stand out amongst the crowd.
 Any work experience is good, but it is great to have work experience in a relevant area.
-The beauty of HR is that Any job can give you useful experience into the world of HR.
+The beauty of HR is that any job can give you useful experience into the world of HR.
 Using your opportunity in a company to observe people’s interactions, as an understanding of human behavior in a corporate environment is vital for HR roles.
 Try to work any experience you have into your application and your interview this way.

 What is the interview process like for roles in HR?

 When applying for roles in HR, you are likely to have at least one or more interviews.
 However, formal assessments are uncommon in this department.
 The questions you may be asked will probably be designed to find out about your interpersonal and team skills.
-Whatever questioned come your way, always be prepared to give examples to back up your claims rather than just making statements.
+Whatever questions come your way, always be prepared to give examples to back up your claims rather than just making statements.
 Also in the interview, you can attempt to improve your chances if you keep up to date with the practices in the sector, be sure to look out for HR-related news to refer to.

 The competition for entry level role in human resources is relatively high.
 In some cases, it may be necessary to get experience in another office role before you can progress to a desired position in human resources.
 This is known as a “sideways move”.
 These are pretty common when coming into the sector of human resources.

 A typical day will involve you taking on a variety of different tasks.
 This may include routine administrative obligations such as making sure the payroll runs smoothly and keeping information about employees up to date.
 You are also likely to communicate and deal with the concerns of individuals.
 You may spend time advising employees how to deal with difficult situations, maternity leave or how to interview potential employees for a different department.